GovTechSG/purple-a11y/README.md

   -b, --browserToRun                 Browser to run the scan on: 1) Chromium, 2)
                                       Chrome, 3) Edge.
 Defaults to Chromium.
-                     [choices: "chromium", "chrome", "edge"] [default: "chrome"] -s, --strategy                     Strategy to choose which links to crawl in a website scan.
-Defaults to "same-domain".
+                     [choices: "chromium", "chrome", "edge"] [default: "chrome"] -s, --strategy                     Crawls up to general (same parent) domains, or only specific hostname.
+Defaults to "sa me-domain".
                                        [choices: "same-domain", "same-hostname"]
   -e, --exportDirectory              Preferred directory to store scan results.
                                      Path is relative to your home directory.